 Focus on and reward academic integrity.
 Encourage students to complete all of their assignments and do their own work, and show them how to properly cite the ideas of others.
 Consider an "Honest Abe" or "Worker Bee" award for those who do their individual best.

 How do your school's sports teams and other groups reflect on your school?
-Have coaches and supervisors refer to Character and Sports for some suggestions about discussions they can hold with team members.
-Students should be mindful of their reputation as a group and how this impacts the school and community.
+Have coaches and supervisors share their character and team building suggestions.

 The Random Acts of Kindness Foundation provides Educator Resources including project ideas such as RAK Sightings!, which gives students and staff the opportunity to secretly submit students' random acts of kindness and then rewards the doers with special certificates.

 Have students identify a need in the school or community and develop a plan to help.
 This might take the form of a book and magazine drive for a retirement home, crocheting hats and blankets for newborns, or another project that displays care for others.